viniciusolzon/Profile-Readme/README.md

 # Hello!

 ## About me:
-- :computer: Studying Data Science and Artificial Intelligence at UFPB
+- :computer: Studying Data Science and Artificial Intelligence at Federal University of Paraíba
 - Looking forward to new challenges and opportunities
 - Interested in predictive and prescriptive analytics and optimization problems